MattCantor/vestlang/apps/docs/docs/ast.md

 A cliff only applies in the context of a periodic sequence of vesting installments.

 :::note
-By convention, a duration within a Cliff is understood to refer to the resolved vesting start.
+By convention, a `CLIFF <duration>` is understood to refer to the resolved vesting start.
 :::

 #### Example: Simple Cliff